-New Do It Website
+Do It Changes

 Ever thought about volunteering?
 It is great way to meet new people, have fun, fill in gaps on a CV, learn new skills and build a stronger community.
 There are over 3,120 choices here in Bradford to suit your skills and lifestyle.
 If you can spare even an hour once a month we have the role for you.
 Interested in volunteering?
-Fill in the pink box on the bottom right of this home page.
+Fill in the red box on the bottom right of this home page.
 Or call to see us on a Tuesday 10am-12noon or Thursday 1pm-3pm.

 The Do-it volunteering website has been completely revamped, you are now able to manage volunteer enquiries and volunteering roles on the new site.
 For community organisations and charities in Bradford the following guidance will help you through the initial registration process for new do-it account.
-Please note from 10th January 2015 all volunteer application will go to your new do-it account.
+Please note all volunteer application will go to your new do-it account.
 We have set up some training courses to help explain the changes or you can follow the simple steps below.
 Watch this video about the new site.
 Do It Promotional Video

 Each year over 8000 people find out about how to volunteer through us.
 They volunteer in over 400 community groups all over Bradford.
 Bradford Volunteer Centre is a charity that is supported and guided in its work by a board of trustees.
 The board consists of people who are passionate about volunteering, the difference it can play in Bradford and helping the charity to achieve its aims.
 Trustees have legal responsibility for the overall management and decision-making in a charity.